ivanmanko/ivanmanko/README.md

 - **[BeInTeam BOT](https://t.me/BeInTeambot)**: is a tool designed to help amateur teams organize and stay informed about upcoming events.
 It streamlines team coordination and ensures members never miss important updates or schedules.

-BeInTeam CRM

 - **[BeInTeam CRM](https://api.beinteam.ru/docs)**: is a comprehensive booking management system for sports venues.
-It is utilized by **[Campus Sport](https://sportcampus.ru/)**Campus Sport, a major network of sports facilities in Moscow, to efficiently handle reservations and streamline operations.
+It is utilized by **[Campus Sport](https://sportcampus.ru/)**, a major network of sports facilities in Moscow, to efficiently handle reservations and streamline operations.
 Campus Sport.

 ### 🔥 GitHub Streak Stats